civicrm/civicrm-user-guide/docs/advanced-configuration/email-system-configuration.md

     versions.
 -   **Disable Outbound Email**: Works as expected.
 -   **Redirect to Database**: All emails will be recorded as archived mailings instead of being sent out.
 They can be found in the civicrm\_mailing_spool table in the CiviCRM database.
+-   Other options can appear here by installing extensions to support additional mail providers - check the [CiviCRM Extensions Directory](https://civicrm.org/extensions/) for providers you can use.

 After making a choice, send a test email to your account on Gmail and verify that you receive it.